NmVAson/byteboard/README.md

     heuristics you like, but are encouraged to make sure your decisions are well documented and your code is appropriately decomposed.

    *TODOS*
     Oops!
 Didn't have enough time for this one, so I'll attempt a quick note on how I would have solved it.
-    - I'd start with an arbitrary definition of "aggressive", parameterized so that it's easy to change once that threshold is defined
+    - [X] I'd start with an arbitrary definition of "aggressive", parameterized so that it's easy to change once that threshold is defined
-    - I might use the average speed method on each vehicle, and check for deviations from that average
+    - [ ] I might use the average speed method on each vehicle, and check for deviations from that average
-    - I'd likely add a `GetMaxAcceleration` method onto the Vehicle class
+    - [X] I'd likely add a `GetMaxAcceleration` method onto the Vehicle class // a = 2 * (Δd - v_i * Δt) / Δt²
-    - Use `GetMaxAcceleration` to retrieve concerning vehicles for that reason
+    - [X] Use `GetMaxAcceleration` to retrieve concerning vehicles for that reason
-    - For collision points, I'd probably aggregate all of the Pings to see which ones match in X,Y, and timestamp variables, adding in a little st dev.
+    - [X] For collision points, I'd probably aggregate all of the Pings to see which ones match in X,Y, and timestamp variables, adding in a little st dev.

+General Refactoring
+- [ ] Use Ping.SecondsBetween